leandono/newsprint/README.md

 ## Configuration

-Before use the module, you need to create some configuration files to get the information from Trello, customize the newsletter and send it.
+Before use the module, you need to create some configuration files to get the information from Trello, create the newsletter and send it.

-**Note**: You can get a dummy copy to use in the `tmpl` folder.
+**Note**: You can get a dummy copy to use in the [tmpl](https://github.com/rodati/newsprint/tree/master/tmpl) folder.

 ### config.json (required)